 In 1793, Toronto's settlers found themselves in an overwhelming green world.
 Mrs. Simcoe's diaries speak eloquently of the sound of the wind sighing through 180 foot high white pines.
 The only clearings in the vast forest were oak savannahs, dotted by grasses, shrubs and wildflowers they'd never seen before.
-The settlers hacked and sawed their way through until, in less than 100 years, the forest was beaten back to the woodlots, hedgerows, marshes and ravines skirting the mouths of rivers and creeks.
-They tried to make the revealed landscape more familiar by planting trees and shrubs and flowers from home, species which soon escaped into the wild where many did very well, having no natural enemies.
+The settlers hacked and sawed their way through until, in less than 100 years, the forest was beaten back to woodlots, hedgerows, ravines and marshes skirting the mouths of rivers and creeks.
+They tried to make the revealed landscape more familiar by planting trees, shrubs and flowers from overseas, species which soon escaped into the wild where many did very well, having no natural enemies.